ganelson/inform/resources/Documentation/Writing with Inform.md

 Clicking the Go button translates the text in the Source panel into a computer program which enacts the interactive fiction, and automatically sets it going (in the Story panel, which opens as needed).

-If the Source is empty of text, Inform will be unable to create anything: it needs at least one name of a location where the drama can unfold.
-For reasons of tradition, such locations are normally called "rooms", though people have used them to represent anything from grassy fields to states of mind and other metaphorical places.
+All Inform stories take place in one or more "rooms".
+These need not be indoor locations, and can represent anything from grassy fields to states of mind.
+If we click Go when there's no text at all in the Source panel, Inform will perhaps surprisingly still make a story, though a very empty one.
+It will create a room for the story to take place in, and put the player in it, but nothing else will exist and there will be nothing to do or look at.

+So instead we'll supply a title and a name for the opening room:

 	{*}"Midsummer Day"